achtnullzwei/Doorman/docs/en/guide/getting-started.md

 ## Connect the Wires
 Start by opening your indoor station's enclosure.
 On most models, you'll find screw terminals labeled `a`, `b`, `E`, and `P`.

+You'll need **a small screwdriver** to connect Doorman to your indoor station.

 The Doorman connects **in parallel** to the bus — just like any other device.

 Before proceeding, review the power supply options below and choose the one that best suits your setup.